5Amogh/questionnaire-player/README.md

    ```
 5. In angular.json, include the published web component script under the "scripts" section (navigate to projects -> questionnaire-app -> architect -> build).

-6. Path to the web component script: node_modules/questionnaire-webcomponent/questionnaire-player-webcomponent.js
+6. Path to the web component script:
-To include the npm-published styles of the web component, add the following path to the "styles" section in angular.json:
     ```bash
-    node_modules/questionnaire-webcomponent/styles.scss
+    "scripts":[... , "node_modules/questionnaire-webcomponent/questionnaire-player-webcomponent.js"]
     ```
+To include the npm-published styles of the web component, add the following path to the "styles" section in angular.json:

+        "styles":[... , "node_modules/questionnaire-webcomponent/styles.scss"]

 For usage in a React app, visit the React demo repository - https://github.com/5Amogh/react-usingwebcomponent-app

 ### Key Features